 The Greek Revival buildings reflect the widespread interest in Classical references within the emerging American Republic.
-Some of the earlier Classic Cottage house forms were simply ornamented with Greek Revival detailing (#7,10,13, 15).
-But the full expression of the style came when houses were reoriented with the gable end to the street, allowing the development of full pediments and corner trim.
-Some homes, particularly those along the upper side of Main Street (#4, 5, 8), displayed fully developed Greek temple references, with elaborate pediment gables above colonnaded verandas.
+Some of the earlier Classic Cottage house forms were simply ornamented with Greek Revival detailing (#7, 10, 13, 15).
+But the full expression of the style came when houses were reoriented with the gable end to the street, allowing the development of pediments and corner trim.
+Some homes, particularly those along the upper side of Main Street (#45, 8), displayed fully developed Greek temple references with elaborate pediment gables above colonnaded verandas.
 Other homes (#19, 21, 35) had more modest Greek Revival details in the pediment gable treatments and the detailing of corner trim as applied pilasters.
-Almost all of these homes featured fine entranceways, many with six-paneled doors surrounded by transoms and sidelights, encased within classically detailed architrave moldings.
+Almost all of these homes featured fine entranceways, many with six paneled doors surrounded by transoms and sidelights encased within classically detailed architrave moldings.
 As indicated, the Congregational Church (38) took on Greek Revival characteristics.
-This was also the style chosen for the main building of the Peacham Academy in 1843 (since demolished), and for the William Mattocks House (3), which became an Academy residence.
-All but one of the Greek Revival buildings were built of wood, with horizontal siding; the other (#18) was done in brick, with stone lintels.
+This was also the style chosen for the main building of the Peacham Academy in 1843 (since demolished) and for the William Mattocks House (3) which became an Academy residence.
+All but one of the Greek Revival buildings were built of wood, with horizontal siding, the other (#18) was done in brick with stone lintels.
 Most of the Greek Revival homes continued to have associated barns and outbuildings.

-Connected architecture
+Connected Architecture

 The majority of homes from both the Federal and Greek Revival periods have connected outbuildings in the big house, little house, back house, barn tradition of northern and eastern New England.
-Some of these connections are not original (#41), and in some cases the main house has been rebuilt or altered while the outbuildings have remained unchanged (#44).
-But the connected outbuilding pattern seems to have been well established by the early 19th Century, and the pattern has been sustained by subsequent owners even when the original agricultural uses have disappeared.
-The main house and rear wing are generally clapboarded with matching trim; the back house and barn have simpler trim and some have unfinished vertical siding.
+Some of these connections are not original (#41) and in some cases the main house has been rebuilt or altered while the outbuildings have remained unchanged (#44).
+The connected outbuilding pattern seems to have been well established by the early 19th Century, and the pattern has been sustained by subsequent owners even when the original agricultural uses have disappeared.
+The main house and rear wing are generally clapboarded with matching trim; the back house and barn have simpler trim and some have unfinished vertical siding other nearby centers.
+Some early 20th century summer homes on the edge of the village adopted very distinct styles more in the shingled Arts and Crafts tradition, which reinforced their separate identity.
+Late 20th century buildings within the village have been very limited, and have tended to imitate the early 19th century architecture with simple side-gable forms horizontal wood siding, and doors with transoms and/or sidelights.

-Subsequent developments
+Subsequent Developments

 Later 19th century homes were few in number and relatively simple in detail.
 They were mostly gabled front houses that continued the Greek Revival influence of the earlier period.
 The only notable change was the addition of verandas with scrollwork detailing.
-The village is generally without the elaborate Victorian layer that characterizes Danville, St. Johnsbury, and a number of other nearby centers.
-Some early 20th century summer homes on the edge of the village adopted very distinct styles, more in the shingled Arts and Crafts tradition, which reinforced their separate identity.
-Late 20th century buildings within the village have been very limited, and have tended to imitate the early 19th century vocabulary with simple side-gable forms, horizontal wood siding, and doors with transoms and/or sidelights.
+The village is generally without the elaborate Victorian layer that characterizes Danville, St. Johnsbury, and a number of